 Communication is the process of exchanging information from one person to another.
-The process of communication begins when one person (sender) wants to transmit a fact, idea, opinion and other information to someone else (receiver).
+The process of communication begins when one person (sender) wants to transmit a fact, idea, opinion, and other information to someone else (receiver).
 To make communication purposeful, it is essential to complete some common steps both from the sender and also from the receiver.
 Generally, the following are the steps essential to fulfill the communication process:

 - Sender or Source

-It is the process of giving a form and meaning to the message.
+It is the process of giving form and meaning to the message.
 It involves selecting the medium through which to communicate the planned message.
-When the sender expresses the message in terms of words, symbols gestures, drawing, or other means are forms of encoding.
+When the sender expresses the message in terms of words, symbols gestures, drawings, or other means are forms of encoding.
 The main purpose of encoding is to translate thoughts and feelings into a code that others are able to understand.
 It makes the message meaningful and understandable to the receiver.

 The output of the encoding process is the message.
 It is the subject matter of communication that the sender wants to convey to the receiver.
-It may consist of facts, opinions, ideas, requests, and suggestions, etc. of the sender.
+It may consist of facts, opinions, ideas, requests, suggestions, etc. of the sender.
 The sender expresses his views, ideas, and facts in terms of messages either written or verbally to the receiver.
 In a business organization, the purpose of the message may concern purchase, sales, agreement, promotion, and other business-related activities.

 The receiver is the second person in the communication process.
-He receives messages, understands the same, and takes necessary steps for a response.
+He receives messages, understands the same, and takes the necessary steps for a response.
 From the technical point of view, communication becomes complete only when it is received and understood by the receiver.
 Therefore, an effective message communicated must be receiver-oriented, not sender oriented.
 A receiver does not respond to a message until and unless he understands the actual meaning of the message.

 Decoding refers to the process by which receivers translate the message into terms meaningful to them.
 It is the process of interpreting messages by the receiver.
-In other words, decoding is termed as the transmission of understanding between the sender and receiver.
+In other words, decoding is termed the transmission of understanding between the sender and receiver.
 It is essential to get the knowledge or meaning of the message as per the intention of the sender.
-If words of letters, reports, circulars, newspapers, etc. are decoded not in accordance with the sender’s intention, they will be misinterpreted, which may create a misunderstanding between the sender and, the receiver Such event creates problems in the organization.
+If words of letters, reports, circulars, newspapers, etc. are decoded not in accordance with the sender’s intention, they will be misinterpreted, which may create a misunderstanding between the sender and, the receiver Such an event creates problems in the organization.
 The effectiveness of communication can be realized only when the receiver is able to decode the message in accordance with the sender’s intentions.